 - 2 cups shredded red cabbage

-- 1 cup fresh snap peas, thinly sliced horizontally (snow peas can be substituted)
+- 1 cup sugar snap peas, thinly sliced horizontally (snow peas can be substituted)

-- 1 can (15-ounces) mandarin oranges in light syrup (reserve 2 tablespoons juice for dressing, then drain)
+- 1 can (15 oz.) mandarin oranges in light syrup (reserve 2 tablespoons juice for dressing, then drain)

 - 1 cup shredded carrot (about 1 large carrot)